sadhanaavasarala/learning-library/articles/SolutionEngineeringNATD.md

 ## Technical Question and Answer Interview

-During this section of the interview we will ask technical questions based on your experience, and requirements of the Solution Engineering position.
+During this section of the interview we will ask technical questions based on your experience, and our requirements of the Solution Engineering position.
 We hope to gain a better understanding of your development expertise, your understanding of development methodologies, and your experience with various programming languages and open source tools and frameworks.

 ## Management Interview

-During this section of the interview you will meet with a member of the Solution Engineering leadership, during which time we hope to learn more about you and your interest in the Solution Engineering position at Oracle.
+During this section of the interview, you will meet with a member of the Solution Engineering leadership, during which time we hope to learn more about you and your interest in the Solution Engineering position at Oracle.

 ## Visual Aids